varyg1001/nyaaup/README.md

    -w, --watch-dir DIR   Path of the watch directory.

 Content Information:
    -e, --edit-code TEXT                   Set edit code for Mediainfo on Rentry.co -i, --info TEXT                        Set information.
    -n, --note TEXT                        Put a note in to the description.
    -ad, --advert TEXT                     Put advert in to the description.
-   -m, --myanimelist URL     MyAnimeList link to use.
    -t, --telegram                         Post to telegram.
-   -sm, --skip-myanimelist   Skip MyAnimeList.
+   -l, --link URL                         Link to set anime manually.
+   -sl, --skip-database                   Skip anime database.
+   -d, --database [myanimelist|anilist]   Anime database to use for info.
+(Default: myanimelist)

 Media Settings:
    -p, --pictures-number EXTENSION         Number of pictures to use (default: 3).